whygukin/Group-9/docs/status.md

                 "epsilon_end": 0.001,
         }
 ```
-and these were all given to the python implementation of the NFSP algorithm that OpenSpiel has available.
+and these were all passed to the python implementation of the NFSP algorithm that OpenSpiel has available.
+Loss is minimized by stochastic gradient descent updates on the neural networks that are trying to approximate best responses and average strategies.

 ## Evaluation